datopian/flowershow/site/content/docs/publish-tutorial.md

 ## Prepare the content

 Create a folder with markdown files you'd like to publish or use your exisitng Obsidian vault.
-This folder should include at least `index.md` file, which will be used to create the home page of your website.
+This folder should include at least a single `index.md` file, which will be used to create the home page of your website.
+If it doesn't exist, the Flowershow CLI will create it for you.

 To create this folder from scratch, you can do: